Farwaykorse/fwkSudoku/Sudoku/README.md

 #### Clang-cl ####
 Inactive settings are indented.
-Use `-###` to output the commands that actually reach the compiler.
+Use `-###` to output the commands that actually reach the compiler, per file.
+    `-v`   Verbose mode (as above?)
-Use `-Xclang ` before a command to actually force it to the clang.
+Use `-Xclang ` before a command to actually force it to the compiler.
 `````
 -Xclang -std=c++17    Set language version to C++17
+                      (v5.0.1 still defaults to C++14)
 -fno-strict-aliasing
+-Xclang -fms-compatibility-version=19.12
+                      Upgrade to actual VS version, override
+                      -fmsc-version=1912 as set in the toolset
--Xclang -fms-compatibility-version=19.10  upgrade to actual vs version
+                      for actual version see macro _MSC_FULL_VER
   -fms-compatibility Excepting enough invalid C++ to parse most MS headers
   -fno-ms-compatibility